chinta-ravi-kumar/cyclone-montha-dashboard/README.md

 > It uses simulated or public data and should **not** be used for any emergency, forecasting, or misuse of disaster-related information.

 ---

+## 💬 Acknowledgement
+Built with ❤️ by **Ravi Kumar Chinta**
+Thank you for visiting and supporting this project! 🙏

+---